 Do our children need to do a million activities?
 Absolutely not, says parenting expert, Robin Barker.

-Herself a mum and grandma, the author of Baby Love told Kinderling Conversation she’s watched the dynamic of family life change over several generations.
+Herself a mum and grandma, the author of Baby Love told Kinderling she’s watched the dynamic of family life change over several generations.

 As a girl growing up in the 1950’s Robin said she did a “couple” of extracurricular activities, Brownies and elocution.
 “Isn’t that hysterical?” laughs Robin.